Dr David Lowe Consultancy: Who he is and what he can do for you

 Club Liverpool Ambassador, in January 2018 received certificate of recognition for bringing in over £400,000 impact to Liverpool city region

 Member of the Academic RiSC.
 The Academic Resilience & Security Community (Academic RiSC) is a network of universities formed to promote academic engagement in solving challenges in national security and resilience.
 Academic RiSC is recognized by the Home Office and other Government Departments as a portal to academia for this area.

 Member of the Academic Association for Contemporary European Studies (UACES)

 Regular contributor to Westlaw’s legal encyclopaedia, Insight, on terrorism related law

-Article reviewer for Taylor & Francis international journal, Police Practice & Research
+Article reviewer for Taylor & Francis for peer reviewed international journal, Police Practice & Research

 Article reviewer for Taylor & Francis peer reviewed international journal Terrorism & Political Violence